 To check whether your website is running an SSL certificate you can also use the online SSL checker tool provided by SSL Shopper.

 In Google Chrome, if your website is running an SSL certificate your site will load with a green padlock and the word “Secure” next to the URL bar.
 It should look something like this:

 If you don’t have an SSL certificate, you won’t see the green padlock or the word “Secure”.
 In some cases, internet browsers will also flag websites that are not running an SSL certificate as insecure and this will be noticeable to viewers.
 Eventually your website visitors will not be able to view your website within Google Chrome without seeing this notice:

-OK this looks important, so how do I get an SSL Certificate?
+OK this looks important, so how do I get one?

 Luckily it has never been easier to set up an SSL certificate as the world slowly moves towards a more secure and safe internet for everyone.
 Chances are your website hosting provider will already offer SSL certificates to purchase, or you may even have one available for your website without even knowing.
 Most SSL certificates can be purchased through your hosting provider for a small fee and can be renewed yearly.

 There really isn’t any reason why you shouldn’t have an SSL certificate on your website but time is running out if you want to keep your Google traffic happy.
 If you would like us to get an SSL certificate for you and install it, or want to check whether your website is secure, contact us today.
 We are more than happy to assist and make this process as effortless as possible for you.